sal55/langs/mfeatures.md

 ````
 `X` can be a type or expression.
 Parentheses may be needed around `X`, when it is a number for example.

-If unshare of the result type of an expression, this can display it:
+If unsure of the result type of an expression, this can display it:
 ````
     int a, b; real c